UPDATED: Apr 30, 2020

 $50,000 per accident

 While many states do not require drivers to purchase uninsured/underinsured motorist coverage as a part of the minimum liability coverage requirements, and it is often considered liability coverage, South Dakota does include this is as a requirement for drivers.
+The cost of minimum coverage also varies from state to state.

 Keep in mind that the insurance coverage outlined in the above table is only the minimum requirement.
 Should you find yourself in an accident, the cost of damages could exceed the amount of coverage you have if you purchase only the bare minimum.